signorpipo/wle-pp/README.md

 # Overview

 A library for the [Wonderland Engine](https://wonderlandengine.com/).

 The code folder can be found [here](https://github.com/SignorPipo/wle_pp/tree/main/wle_pp/wle_pp_bundler/js/pp).

 The npm package can be found [here](https://www.npmjs.com/package/wle_pp).

 A collection of Wonderland Engine template projects that already includes this bundle can be found [here](https://github.com/SignorPipo/wle_ppefault).

+A collection of assets that can be useful while working with the Wonderland Engine (like gamepads 3D models) can be found [here](https://github.com/SignorPipo/wle_assets).

 ## Quick Feature Summary